gchq/gafferpy/README.md

 ## Quick Start

 The python shell connects to a running Gaffer REST API.
-You can start the Gaffer road-traffic-demo rest server using the command:
+You can start the Gaffer road-traffic-demo rest server from the Gaffer repository, using the command:

 ```bash
 mvn verify -Proad-traffic-demo